alchemy-swift/alchemy/Docs/3a_RoutingBasics.md

 ## Controller

 For convenience, a protocol `Controller` is provided to help break up your route handlers.
-Implement the `route(_ app: Application)` function and register it in your `Application.setup`.
+Implement the `route(_ app: Application)` function and register it in your `Application.boot`.

 ```swift
 struct UserController: Controller {